 The box says: “Horse Library (of) Mount Slamet”

 In the late 1990s, Luis Soriano stacked books on the back of two donkeys, Alfa and Beto, and brought them to impoverished areas in Magdalena Province, Colombia.
 An elementary school teacher with degree in Spanish literature and huge love for books, Luis was inspired by a dedicated professor who visited his town twice a month when he was little.
 He also saw the powerful effect of reading on his students, who were not only from poor regions, but also had witnessed bloody conflicts in their fragile years.
-His mobile library, Biblio Burro (lit.”Donkey Library”), slowly added its collections through donations; from mere 70 books to more than 4,000 books.
-Although the activity experienced setback a few years ago because of an accident that required Luis’ leg to be amputated, he refuses to stop his mission in spreading the power of reading among poor children in his region.
+His mobile library, Biblio Burro (“Donkey Library”), slowly added its collections through donations; from mere 70 books to more than 4,000 books.
+Luis experienced setback a few years ago because of an accident that required his leg to be amputated, but he refuses to stop his mission in spreading the power of reading among poor children in his region.

 In Indonesia, the same story emerged about a year ago.
-Ridwan Sururi, a horse caretaker in Serang Village, Purbalingga, Central Java, started Kuda Pustaka (lit.
-“Horse Library”) in January 2015 as an effort to combine his love of books, horse, and local initative.
+Ridwan Sururi, a horse caretaker in Serang Village, Purbalingga, Central Java, started Kuda Pustaka (“Horse Library”) in January 2015 as an effort to combine his love of books, horse, and local initiative.
 With the help of his friend, Nirwan Arsuka, Ridwan decided to start a mobile library, and he got his first books from friends’ donations.

 According to UNESCO , while Indonesia managed to reduce adult illiteracy numbers from 15.4 million to 6.7 million in just four years, illiteracy is still a serious problem, especially in remote areas.
 In Central Java Province, where Ridwan lives, there are about 977,000 illiterate adults.
-As you can see, any little help matters, including Ridwan’s efforts.
+Any little help matters, including Ridwan’s efforts.

 Perahu Pustaka, the Boat Library

-Another good reason to use boat is because of South Sulawesi’s maritime culture, which is renowned across Indonesia.
+Another good reason to use boat is because of South Sulawesi’s maritime culture.
 The boat was built by traditional boat makers in Polewali Mandar.
 Muhammad, who has studied traditional boat and maritime culture in his area for 17 years, said that the boat is a traditional ba’go boat, with can sail to narrow waters without getting stranded easily.
 The boat was named Pattingalloang, taken from the name of a Gowa-Tallo prime minister from the 17th century, who was famous for his fondness of knowledge and reading.
 Most of the books carried by the boat are children’s books, although Perahu Pustaka keeps adding its collections.
-Just like Kuda Pustaka, Perahu Pustaka allows people to borrow the books, which they can return a week later when the boat comes back to make its round.
+Perahu Pustaka allows people to borrow the books, which they can return a week later when the boat comes back to make its round.

-This movement later inspired several other grassroot initiatives; Becak Pustaka (using pedicab), Motor Pustaka (using motorbike), and Bendi Pustaka (using horse-drawn carriage), with the goal of reaching small villages where access to books are scarce or even nonexistent.
-Not only spreading books, the mobile library initiatives are even starting to participate in cultural education.
+The mobile library initiatives also participate in cultural education.
 Muhammad, Nirwan, and their other friends have recently started a maritime museum and library called Nusa Pustaka.
 On 18 February 2016, the library invited David Van Reybrouck, a Belgian historian, as a guest speaker for discussion forum.
 They hope that these “reading virus” movements can grow bigger, and even inspire similar activities in other parts of Indonesia.